Cora arborescens

-Cora arborescens is a species of basidiolichen in the family Hygrophoraceae.
+Cora arborescens is a little-known species of basidiolichen in the family Hygrophoraceae.
 It was formally described as a new species in 2016 by Manuela Dal Forno, José Luis Chaves, and Robert Lücking.
 The specific epithet arborescens refers to its growth on trees.
 The lichen is only known from the type locality near Cerro de la Muerte in Costa Rica.

+Taxonomy

+Cora arborescens is a basidiolichen in the family Hygrophoraceae (order Agaricales).
+It was described in 2016 by Manuela Dal Forno, José Luis Chaves, and Robert Lücking from material collected in a high-elevation cloud forest near Cerro de la Muerte, Costa Rica.
+The epithet, arborescens, refers to the lichen's epiphytic habit on tree branches and twigs.
+Although superficially similar to species such as C. canari, C. smaragdina, C. udebeceana, C. viliewoa, and C. boleslia, molecular analyses show that these taxa are not closely related.